-Social workers have a fundamental role to play in the identification of child victims of trafficking.
+Social Work and Social Care Workers have a fundamental role to play in the identification of child victims of trafficking.

 The security sector has a unique contribution to make to the fight against modern slavery.
 The nature of the work means that security personnel gain access to restricted areas; they capture evidence and they are especially primed to notice issues around safety and criminality.